Free UK Delivery

 • Driving instructors and/or driving schools

-All road users want to be able to travel to and from their destinations without worrying.
-Issues such as speeding, careless driving, and a lack of cycle lanes mean this isn’t always easy to do.
+All road users want to travel to and from their destinations without worrying.
+Issues such as speeding, careless driving, and a lack of cycle lanes mean this isn’t always easy.
 However, with the number of bikes on UK roads increasing by 28.9% since 1997, along with a 16.9% increase in motor traffic during the same period, it’s more important than ever for us to take extra care.

-One way to do this is by knowing the Highway Code – a set of guidelines for all road users, including motorists, cyclists, horse riders and pedestrians.
+One way to do this is to know the Highway Code—a set of guidelines for all road users, including motorists, cyclists, horse riders, and pedestrians.
 Its purpose is to give users the information they need to deal with different road conditions, be mindful of other traffic, and complete their journey safely.

-You might want to use Road Safety Week as an opportunity to improve your knowledge of the legal requirements you need to be aware of.
+You might want to use Road Safety Week to improve your knowledge of the legal requirements you need to be aware of.
 The Highway Code is a great place to start.
 It contains laws and guidelines for every type of road user and scenario.
-It’s helpful for newer drivers and cyclists, and acts as a useful refresher for the more experienced.
+It’s helpful for newer drivers and cyclists and a refresher for the more experienced.

 Common mistakes